In Ukraine, no way to avoid a bumpy ride

 The prospect of raising taxes will only become more unpalatable with the approach of the next presidential election, due in early 2015, meaning the roads will continue to degrade.

 "Unfortunately, imbalances are present in many sectors in Ukraine," the EBRD's Magaletsky said.
-"Everything related to price increases for households goes through with great difficulty and is highly politicized."
+"Everything related to price increases for households goes through with great difficulty and is highly politicised."

 Meanwhile, Ukrainians pay hidden "taxes" in the form of repair bills, insurance premiums and sometimes, writeoffs.